Fiber couplers belong to the basic components of many fiber-optic setups. Note that the term fiber coupler is used with two different meanings:

 - In a cable TV system, the powerful signal from one transmitter is sent in to a fiber splitter, which distributes the power over a large number of output fibers for different customers.

 - Fiber couplers can be used in fiber interferometers, for example for optical coherence tomography (OCT).
+Specially designed broadband couplers are often required for such purposes.

 - Within the resonator of a fiber laser, a dichroic fiber coupler can be used to inject pump light, and another fiber coupler can be used as the output coupler.
 This technique is used particularly in fiber ring lasers, having no resonator ends where light could be injected.